-Based upon the attached environmental assessment and the list of identified mitigation measures, staff has determined that there is no evidence in the record that the project may have a significant effect on the environment and has prepared a draft mitigated negative declaration for this project.
+Therefore, it has been determined based upon the evidence in the record that the project will not have a significant impact on the environment and that the filing of a mitigated negative declaration is appropriate in accordance with the provisions of CEQA Section 21157.5(a)(2) and CEQA Guidelines Section 15178(b)(1) and (2).
+Based upon the attached environmental assessment and the list of identified mitigation measures, staff has determined that there is no evidence in the record that the project may have a significant effect on the environment and prepared a mitigated negative declaration for this project.
 A public notice of the attached mitigated negative declaration finding for Environmental Assessment Application No. A-11-003/R-11-003/C-13-092/T-6033/UGM was published on March 21, 2014.